willvieira/ms_STM-managed/manuscript/manuscript.md

 To do so, we simulated an increase in temperature and focused on the dynamics of the transient period of the four forest states until they reach the new steady state.
 Steady state was considered as being reached when the difference between two successive states prevalence was inferior to $10^{-7}$ for 10 consecutive steps.
 We characterized the transient dynamics over a gradient of annual mean temperature ranging from -2.61 to 5.07 $^{\circ}$C.
-This gradient corresponds to the temperature range along the current temperate-to-boreal forest ecotone.
+This gradient corresponds to the current temperature range along with the temperate-to-boreal forest ecotone, and it is the reason we describe this gradient through this manuscript as "initial annual mean temperature".
+This gradient can be visualized by drawing a straight line from Montreal to Chibougamau, in Canada.
-While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) beucase TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
+While we simulated temperature changes, TAP was kept constant to the mean value extracted from the database (998.7 mm) because TAP has a relatively small effect on model outputs compared to MAT [@Vissault2020].
 Temperature increased by 0.09 $^{\circ}$C at each time step for the first 20 steps (100 years) for a total increase of 1.8 $^{\circ}$C following the Representative Concentration Pathway (RCP) scenario of 4.5, and then remained constant until the model reached the steady state.
 As we used a linear increase of temperature to represent the boreal-temperate ecotone (ranging from -2.61 to 5.07 $^{\circ}$C) instead of a real landscape, the RCP scenarios are based on the mean global projections [@IPCC2013].
 We further tested the RCP8.5 scenario, the response to forest management was qualitatively similar to RCP4.5, and the only change was the gradient position that was shifted towards colder temperatures due to a stronger effect of climate warming.